al26p/PPC_Market/README.md

 average consumption in kW/h in France : 4760 kW/h per Year

 ### Simulation info :
-Each tick of the market Clock represent 1 month.
+Each tick of the weather Clock represent 1 month.